Things to do along the Otago Rail Trail

-To complement your Otago Central Rail Trail cycling adventure there are a variety of additional side-trips and activities you can include to make your cycling holiday even more memorable.
+To complement your Otago Central Rail Trail cycling trip there are a variety of additional side-trips and activities you can include to make your NZ cycling holiday even more memorable.

 - Clutha River Cruise

 Explore the mighty Clutha River and Roxburgh Gorge on a spectacular boat trip from Alexandra to Doctors Point.
-Enjoy the unique opportunity to view this isolated part of Central Otago and soak up the rich gold mining history this area has to offer.
+Enjoy the unique opportunity to view this isolated part the Central Otago region of New Zealand and soak up the rich gold mining history this area has to offer.
 Your informative Guide will highlight points of interest along the way.
 The trip includes morning/afternoon tea, coffee and soft drinks.
 These tours are approximately 2.5 hours and depart at 2pm daily from October to April.